-John Brendan Guinan is an American Contemporary Artist.
-His large scale mixed media paintings incorporate elements of emotive color fields and sculptural reliefs comprised of non-traditional materials ranging from; tar, sand, moss, flowers, found rocks, glitter, polyurethane, epoxy, to more classical mediums.
-His body of work references a broad set of themes including; religious sacraments, poetry, myth, philosophy and childhood memories.
-He utilizes an intuitive and unorthodox set of processes and techniques in his studio practice including; crude block printing, etching, squeegee, pouring, as well as found object and hand painting.
-His primary influences are neo-expressionsts and color field painters the likes of Anselm Kiefer, Gerhard Richter and Sam Gilliam.
-His goal is to create sublime and enveloping art that emotionally and spiritually disrupts viewers.
+John Brendan Guinan's large scale mixed media paintings incorporate swaths of color fields and sculptural reliefs comprised of non-traditional materials ranging from tar, sand, moss, flowers, found rocks, and glitter to more classical mediums.
+His oeuvre references a broad set of themes involving religious sacraments, mysticism, the cosmos, poetry, philosophy, and faded childhood memories.
+Guinan utilizes an unorthodox set of processes in his studio practice including crude block printing, etching, squeegee, pouring, as well as found object and hand painting.
+The artist's goal is to create sublime and enveloping art that emotionally and spiritually disrupts viewers.
 In the words of color field artist Barnett Newman, "Instead of making cathedrals out of Christ, man, or "life," we are making [them] out of ourselves, out of our own feelings."
 Guinan has been called an "artist priest" and a "conduit for the transcendent".
 In his own words, "Artists are the agents of the heavens.
 Our job is to do the bidding of the immaterial".
 Guinan has exhibited in solos and group shows in New York, Los Angeles, Washington, D.C., and Miami at Art Basel.
 His work has been auctioned off at Sotheby's in New York.
-Academy Award Winning Fine Films Company is currently shooting a documentary on his art career.
+Academy Award Winning Fine Films Company is currently shooting a documentary on his story and art career.

 John Brendan Guinan, contemporary mixed media artist, was born at home in the Logan Circle neighborhood of inner city Washington, D.C. above the homeless shelter and soup kitchen founded and run by his parents.
 Mother Teresa served the first bowl of soup at the kitchen's opening.
 John's father and hero, former Catholic priest, activist and author, John Edward Guinan "Ed" passed away in December of 2014.
 The Washington Post memorialized Ed by saying, “Throughout his life, [Guinan] earned a place on the Catholic left defined by the pacifism of Dorothy Day, the civil disobedience of Daniel and Philip Berrigan and the faith-driven calls of former Peace Corps director Sargent Shriver to replace peace through strength with strength through peace".